vdemichev/DiaNN/README.md

 ```
 --dif <folder>
 ```
 Specifies a folder containing raw files to be processed.
+All files in the folder must be in .raw, .mzML or .dia format.
 ```
 --threads <thread number>
 ```